Cajun Dwarf Crayfish/Mini Lobster (Cambarellus shufeldtii), Tank-Bred!

 The Cajun Dwarf Crayfish (Cambarellus shufeldtii) is a less common species that is an excellent candidate for the nano or planted aquarium.
 This miniature freshwater crayfish features an outgoing personality and unique tan and black coloration, often along with green mottling.
 Dwarf crayfish are also known as mini lobsters, although true lobsters do not exist in freshwater.
 The Cajun Dwarf Crayfish is very similar to the Orange CPO Crayfish in appearance and behavior, aside from the obvious difference in color.

 Dwarf crayfish like this one are among our favorite invertebrates here at Aquatic Arts.
 They are much larger in size than dwarf shrimp (they can grow up to 1.6 inches long) and tend to live much longer, but are still small enough to comfortably live in a tank as small as five gallons.
 They are quite active and do not typically hide during the day like many larger crayfish.
 They make an exciting addition to any aquarium and are a great way to get into invertebrates if you haven't joined the craze already!
+It is a skilled climber, so extra care must be taken to ensure that it does not escape its enclosure.

 Though this crayfish is small enough not to be a threat to most other tank inhabitants, they have on occasion gone after dwarf shrimp, so we cannot guarantee safety for dwarf shrimp when keeping them in the same tank.
+These are normally peaceful, but all crayfish are opportunistic omnivore hunters/scavengers so there is always a small chance they could try to fin clip slow moving fish or ones with long flowing fins.
+We have kept them with schools of fast moving small fish like rasboras, rainbowfish, and danios with very little to no issues.
+Caution just needs to be advised whenever housing a crayfish with other tank mates.

 *IMPORTANT* Please "Choose a Variant" above before adding this crayfish to your cart.
 The variants we're currently offering are: